jackskj/protoc-gen-map/README.md

 ### Caching
 With large and complex queries, it's a good idea to implement some caching layer.
 This can lead to major improvements in performance of your service, especially if your database grows in size and/or your app becomes more complex.

-To populate your cache, use the BeforeQueryCallback described above.
+To populate your cache, use the AfterQueryCallback described above.
 It provides proto response for specific proto request and query string.
 For example,
 ```
 func UpdateCache(queryString string, req *BlogRequest, resp []*BlogResponse) error {
 	// populate your cache with query or request as keys